Setting up SSL certificates from Self Service Portal

 clicking on generate

-Note: Passphrase entered in step #3 is non-recoverable.
+Note: The passphrase entered in step #3 is non-recoverable.
 Remember to save the passphrase if in case you want to reuse the same certificate with a different activation key.

 selecting general self signed and wntering passphrase for self signed certificate and clicking on generate